 I’ve become more open about things than I ever imagined I could be.
 I’ve revealed my identity here, for instance, and hared far more about what motivates me than what gets me down.
 For the most part, it has felt rewarding.

 I used to get a sadistic sense of satisfaction when I accumulated this sort of brutal evidence, as though it irrefutably proved the ‘enfreakment’ that explained my character.
 I didn’t always explain where these phrases came from or the context behind them, but it continually justified everything I did and felt, especially relating to my doctoral thesis.

 This year, I discovered that I can’t take this treatment any more.
 I need to fight back.

 Only, I’m not sure that’s any better.
 Having burnt no fewer than four bridges in the past month, it’s now getting quite concerning.

-Suddenly, and unexpectedly, my need to have my say and retain my sovereignty has superseded my need for friends.
+Suddenly, and unexpectedly, my need to have my say and retain some sovereignty has superseded my need for friends.
 It’s such a hard balance to find.
 Is it worth retaining friendships when there’s no communication?
 Is it worth being argumentative when you could just let things go away quietly?

 I think my new environment has profoundly improved my mental state – such that enduring some of the most discourteous and dispiriting behaviour I’ve ever seen (and I have years of examples of it) has not defeated me the way it used to.
 Instead, it’s changed me.

 Now, I fight to have my side of the argument.
-If you stand me up over both days of a weekend and then tell me by accident that you saw me elsewhere but weren’t going to speak to me, I don’t count that as acceptable.
+If you stand me up over both days of a weekend and then tell me by accident that you saw me somewhere else but weren’t going to speak to me, I don’t count that as acceptable.
+At all.